-While those who don’t support fluoride use in toothpastes think that it can cause cancer, Alzheimer’s disease and a lower IQ, don’t be too quick to chuck it away.
+While those who don’t support fluoride use in toothpaste think that it can cause cancer, Alzheimer’s disease, and a lower IQ, don’t be too quick to chuck it away.
 Fluoride is an important mineral as even the federal government believes that it has more benefits than risks.
 This mineral promotes your dental health by killing the bacteria that trigger cavities.
 As well, it restores minerals to areas that acids have eaten away and weakened; thus, strengthening your teeth.
 It’s necessary to avoid overusing fluoride though, as excessive use can lead to dental fluorosis.

 This is described as a permanent discoloration of teeth and is known to cause spots on teeth.
-While fluorosis affects people in varied levels, it is not deadly; it is a cosmetic problem.
+While fluorosis affects people on varying levels, it is not deadly; it is a cosmetic problem.
 As it is thought to cause cancer and other conditions, it would be best to limit your consumption.
 So far there is no standard usage limit that has been set, and you cannot tell whether you are consuming too much or too little fluoride until you ask your doctor.
 As for going totally fluoride-free, you should know that all-natural toothpaste products may not protect you from cavities.
 While Xylitol is thought to be a useful ingredient, it doesn’t work perfectly without fluoride as we earlier noted.

 Hence, the best decision should be made by your specialist based on your current dental status.
 If he or she thinks that your teeth need more fluoride, then they will ask you to buy toothpaste that contains it.
 They might as well recommend the brand that could strengthen and whiten your teeth.
 Another argument is that if your water is fluoridated, it’s less likely that you will require more fluoride in toothpaste.
 But we would conclude that your local orthodontist is in a better position to pick the best toothpaste for you.
 You can find additional information about fluoride at www.ada.org.